 3.1 Farmers’ perception related to climate change in Haryana

 In Table 1, for understand farmers’ perception on the impact of climate change we were used 5-point Likert scale (1-strongly disagree to 5-strongly agree).
 Change in rainfall pattern occupied the 1st rank followed by depletion in groundwater levels.
 Drastic increase in temperature during summer and increase in productivity of crops were perceived 3rd and 4th rank respectively in the study area.
 This result was supported by Thornton et al. (2006) who found that over the time rainy season has become shorter in duration.
-Dhanya and Ramachandran, (2016), Amir et al. 2020 and Zakari et al. 2022 also reported that farmers have the perception that rainy season was reducing and increasing temperature was getting excruciating.
+Dhanya and Ramachandran, (2016), Amir et al. (2020) and Zakari et al. (2022) also reported that farmers have the perception that rainy season was reducing and increasing temperature was getting excruciating.

 Table 1: Farmers’ perception related to climate change in Haryana (n = 120)